MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-inference-azure-machine-learning.md

 5. In the **Upload model** menu, set the model type to **MLflow**.
 Then, choose **Browse** and navigate to your **mlflow-model** folder, uploading the assets.
 After that, select the **Next** button to continue.

-    > [!Note]
+    ![Screenshot of the Upload model menu page.
+A red box surrounds the MLflow model type, Browse, and Next buttons.](media/19-aml-register-upload-model.png)

+> &#128221; If your environment does not allow shared key access on storage accounts, you may receive an error when registering the model that states you don't have permissions to perform upload actions on the datastore.
+To resolve this, first assign the required identity-based roles on the workspace's storage account by running the following Azure CLI commands in the Cloud Shell (replace `<storage_account_name>` with the name of the storage account found on your Machine Learning workspace's overview page):
 >
-    > If your environment does not allow shared key access on storage accounts, you may receive an error when registering the model that states you don't have permissions to perform upload actions on the datastore.
-To resolve this, follow these steps:
-    >
-    > 1. First, assign the required identity-based roles on the workspace's storage account by running the following Azure CLI commands in the Cloud Shell:
-    >
 > ```bash
 > USER_ID=$(az ad signed-in-user show --query id -o tsv)
 > STORAGE_ID=$(az storage account show --name <storage_account_name> --resource-group $RG_NAME --query id -o tsv)
 > az role assignment create --assignee $USER_ID --role "Storage Blob Data Contributor" --scope $STORAGE_ID
 > az role assignment create --assignee $USER_ID --role "Storage File Data Privileged Contributor" --scope $STORAGE_ID
 > ```
 >
-    >     Replace `<storage_account_name>` with the name of the storage account associated with your Azure Machine Learning workspace.
-You can find this in the Azure portal under your Machine Learning workspace's overview page.
-    >
-    > 2. Next, switch the workspace datastore to use identity-based authentication.
+> Next, switch the workspace datastore to use identity-based authentication.
 In Azure ML Studio, go to **Data** > **Datastores** > **workspaceblobstore**, select **Update authentication**, and turn **off** the **"Save credentials with the datastore for data access"** toggle.
 Save the change.
-    >
-    > 3. Wait a few minutes for the permissions to propagate, then retry the model registration.
+Wait a few minutes for the permissions to propagate, then retry the model registration.

-    ![Screenshot of the Upload model menu page.
-A red box surrounds the MLflow model type, Browse, and Next buttons.](media/19-aml-register-upload-model.png)

 6. Name the model **RentalListings** and then select the **Next** button.